Continuous topological phase transition between $\mathbb{Z}_2$ topologically ordered phases: Analysis the critical exponent at the TC-DS transition point using field theory

 In this section, we show how to predict the critical exponents of the condensation order parameters and the area law coefficients at the TC-DS transition point, i.e. the multi-critical point where four phases meet.
 A natural candidate for effective Ginzburg-Landau field theory at the multi-critical point of the two-coupled Ising model is the O(2) $\phi^4$ model described by the Lagrangian:

 where $m$ is the mass and $g$ is the coupling strength, and $\pmb{\phi}=(\phi_0,\phi_1)$ is a two-component order parameter field corresponding respectively to the two local order parameters $\langle \tau^z\sigma^x\rangle$ and $\langle \tau^z\rangle$.
 The Wilson-Fisher fixed point of the O(2) $\phi^4$ model belongs to the XY universality class~\cite{Wilson_fisher_1972_app,O_N_CFT_2023_app}.
-However, when $\mathcal{L}$ describes the physics near the multi-critical point of the perturbed $\mathbb{Z}_4$ QD model, $\pmb{\phi}=(\phi_0,\phi_1)$ corresponds to the two condensation order parameters $\langle\prod_{e\in \tilde{C}} W^2_e\rangle$ and $\langle\prod_{e\in C} Z^2_e\rangle$, and the Wilson-Fisher fixed point of $\mathcal{L}$ belongs to so-called XY* universality class.
-The starred and non-starred versions of the Ginzburg-Landau-Wilson (GLW) theory differ in the following aspects~\cite{Universal_CFT_spec_2016_app,Ising_toric_code_2023_app}: First, in the starred version $\phi_{i}$ can only be created in pairs on a torus just like anyons; Second, $\phi_{i}$ and $-\phi_{i}$ are indistinguishable in the started version, which is so-called orbifording, so that both periodic and anti-periodic boundary conditions have to be considered; Third, the starred version GLW theory describes the higher-form symmetry breaking transition, while the non-stared version describing the unusual symmetry breaking transition.
-Nevertheless, the scaling dimensions of certain fields in the XY and XY* universality classes are the same.
+However, when the O(2) $\phi^4$ model serves as an effective theory for continuous topological phase transitions, people usually say the universality class is the XY*.
+Next, let us first discuss the detailed distinctions between XY and XY* theories and then we proceed to analysis of the critical exponents.